Take Action Now

 1. Discontinue the vendor work

 The community rejected this approach and the vendor withdrew.
-Any further work with Ever Blue Lakes should be stopped immediately.
+Despite this, the Village Manager re-engaged Everblue without public discussion.
+Any further work with them should be stopped immediately.

 2. Pursue the Cornell/Sea Grant partnership

 Cornell Cooperative Extension offered to assist with a scientific assessment through NY State Sea Grant.
 This was the agreed path forward.
-Why hasn't it been pursued?
+The Village should contact Cornell and pursue the partnership that the community asked for.

 3. Honor the community's decision